jaym93/gtplaces/README.md

 The reason to make this a single-file architecture was to ensure documentation and all the relevant parts are updated before any code is changed.

+MySQL operations have been replaced by SQLAlchemy ORM.
+You can still find the equivalent MySQL query commented out before the SQLAlchemy-style query.

 API documentation can be accessed from _<url>_/apidocs currently at [http://dockertest.rnoc.gatech.edu:5000/apidocs](http://dockertest.rnoc.gatech.edu:5000/apidocs)

 To extract the API spec, use URL _<hostname>_/apispec_1.json, currently at [http://dockertest.rnoc.gatech.edu:5000/apispec_1.json](http://dockertest.rnoc.gatech.edu:5000/apispec_1.json)